Census Bureau plans hundreds of ads in 13 languages for 2020

 The decennial census will help determine the distribution of $1.5 trillion in federal spending and how many congressional seats each state gets.

 During a congressional hearing last week, some experts raised concerns about the advertising campaign.
+Targeted ads haven’t been reaching some groups that need them, such as English-speaking Latinos, the homeless and poor and the LGBTQ community, said Vanita Gupta, CEO of The Leadership Conference on Civil and Human Rights.

 Marc Morial, CEO of the National Urban League, said the bureau’s planned paid media campaign focused too much on the time when respondents answered online, rather than later, when Census Bureau workers will be knocking on the doors of households that haven’t yet responded.
 That’s important for hard-to-reach communities, he said, since a dress rehearsal of the head-count in 2018 showed a significant portion of African Americans didn’t answer the questions on their own.

-Note: This story has been corrected to show that officials expect media campaign to reach 99% of households, not 99.9%.